Hampshire College: 2019 admissions pause

+On January 15, 2019, president Miriam Nelson and the board of trustees announced that the college was planning to seek a strategic partner to ensure long-term sustainability due to financial instability and a small endowment.
+In February, the chancellor of the University of Massachusetts Amherst and Hampshire's president discussed a partnership between the two schools.
+UMass considered the idea, but only if Hampshire would be closed entirely and there were massive layoffs of its faculty.
+Hampshire wanted its name and its "spirit of interdisciplinary and independent studies" to continue, its students to be able to continue their studies at UMass, and that Hampshire's staff and faculty would be considered for positions at UMass.
+Ultimately, UMass and Hampshire could not agree.

-On January 15, 2019, president Miriam Nelson and the Board of Trustees announced that the college was planning to seek a strategic partner to ensure long-term sustainability due to financial instability and small endowment.
-In addition, the college was considering not accepting a new first-year class for Fall 2019, due to concerns with compliance and accreditation.
-On February 1, the board of trustees voted that, for the Fall 2019 semester, it would only be admitting about 60 students who had already been offered early admission or who had previously deferred admission until Fall 2019.
-Furthermore, early admission students were released from their pledge to attend Hampshire College.
+In addition, the college was considering not accepting a new first-year class for fall 2019, due to concerns with compliance and accreditation.
+On February 1, the board of trustees voted that, for the fall 2019 semester, it would only be admitting about 60 students who had already been offered early admission or who had previously deferred admission until fall 2019.
+Early admission students were released from their pledge to attend Hampshire College.

 Some alumni protested these decisions, as did many students, who organized sit-ins in the Dean of Students office and the Office of the President, demanding more transparency from the administration and board of trustees and for student, staff, and faculty voices to be taken into account in decision-making processes.
 The occupation in the Dean of Students office ended after a few weeks, and the sit-in in the president's office lasted for 75 days, ending on April 22, 2019.